Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Integral representation of

 where

 with $H(0)=1$.
 Hence

 \end{enumerate}

 Using Eq.~\eqref{poly}, $\left(\ln \psi_t^{(M)}(\mu)\right)^N$ can be expanded as a power series in $\mu$ for any finite $M,N$ and the coefficient of $\mu^M$ can be extracted.
-Substituting into Eq.~(\ref{prob27}) allows us to determine $P(M, N, t)$.
+Substituting into Eq.~(\ref{prob27}) allows us to determine $P(M, N, t)$ (the details of numerical evaluation is given in Appendix~\ref{numerical_app}).
 The data for four different values of $M=100,200,400,800$ are shown in Fig.~\ref{probability_integral}(a) [$\tau=0.5$] and Fig.~\ref{probability_integral} (b) [$\tau=4.0$].
 For $\tau=4.0$, a non-convexity is observed in the LDF, as can be clearly seen in the inset where the difference between the LDF and the CELDF for M=800 is shown.
 The detailed analysis of the LDF is presented in later sections.

 Though, Eqs.~\eqref{prob27} and~\eqref{poly} give an exact integral representation for $P(M,N,t)$ for any $M, N, t$, the presence of logarithm in Eq.~\eqref{prob27} together with a non-trivial $t$-dependent distribution of zeros of the polynomial $\psi_t^{(M)}(\mu)$ complicate the asymptotic analysis in the limit $M \rightarrow \infty$.
 Instead, we focus on the exponential moments.